dxing97/subs2cia/README.md

 This script aims to fix these issues, as well as allow users the flexibility to choose how the audio is generated.

-Currently only tested on *nix operating systems.
+Actively tested on *nix operating systems, has been shown to work on Windows systems.

 ## Features
  * Removes overlaps between subtitle timings